 by Maria Lahiffe

-How’s your 2018 budget looking?
+How is next year's budget looking?
 Could you use some more funds?
 Do you have a plan?

 Non-profits and charities are increasingly having to diversify our funding streams as donor fatigue sets in, donor priorities shift, and the cost of doing business continues to increase.
 Basically, organizations can bring in money in three ways:

 Sponsorship and fundraising are often confused, because in both cases, your organization gets a (hopefully) big cheque from a person or company.
 However, the two are foundationally different.
 A donor contributes an amount of money without anything in return except a tax receipt, while sponsorship is a commercial transaction.